blakesmith/ledgerd/README.md

 - Scales up and down: You should be able to use the correct messaging abstractions early on in your project lifecycle.
 Many messaging tools are reached for too late, only because they add unecessary overhead to the development process.
-I should be able to embed ledger inside my process if I want to, or scale ledger up to a large distributed infrastructure as my project grows.
+You should be able to embed ledger inside my process if you want to, or scale ledger up to a large distributed infrastructure as your project grows.
 - Custom protocols: Ledger attempts to make all interface boundaries open and accessible: We use the [GRPC](http://grpc.io) RPC protocol to make interactions with the server statically typed, and usable by